ebuckler/handbook/docs/03-policies/code-of-conduct.md

 <!--- Protected classes from Trinet handbook, keep list updated in: employment, code-of-conduct and anti-harassment-policies -->

-Bloom Works is dedicated to providing a harassment-free experience for everyone as described in our [anti-harassment policies](../040-employee-handbook-us/anti-harassment-policies.md), regardless of age, race, color, national origin, gender (including pregnancy, childbirth or medical condition related to pregnancy or childbirth), gender identity or expression, sexual orientation, religion, physical or mental disability, medical condition, genetic information, marital status, veteran status, military status, or any other characteristic protected by federal, state, or local law.
-Bloom Works prioritizes people's safety, including members of marginalized groups, and doesn't tolerate harassment of participants in any form.
-Employees who violate this code of conduct may be subject to disciplinary actions.

 ### Guiding principles

 - **Be mindful.** Having a diverse team means that we will have different opinions, viewpoints, and experiences.
 This also means that we may not agree on what is humorous, insulting, or rude.
 We all stand to learn from each other and that includes gaining awareness of how others perceive certain communications.